zauker/wheater-api/README.md

 Obviously Node and npm installation is mandatory, the project use the LTS version 14.17.3 and npm version 7.20.1, check if Node is rightly installed, it could be useful use NVM to guarantee the use of the right version of Node and avoid issues dues to the use of a different version.

+You have to provide an API Key for the Weather API, if you have no one you can register an account on [this page](https://www.weatherapi.com/signup.aspx) and get one.

 ### Installation

 1. Clone the repo